oconnor663/bao/docs/spec.md

 This is intended for situations where the benefit of retaining the unmodified input file is worth the complexity of reading two separate files.

-## Slicing Format
+## Slice Format

-The slicing format is very similar to the combined enconding format above.
+The slice format is very similar to the combined enconding format above.
 The only difference is that chunks and parent nodes that wouldn't be encountered in a given traversal are omitted.
 For example, if we slice the tree above starting at input byte 4096 (the beginning of the second chunk), and request any count